Myanmar: Civil wars

 Civil wars have been a constant feature of Myanmar's socio-political landscape since the attainment of independence in 1948.
 These wars are predominantly struggles for ethnic and sub-national autonomy, with the areas surrounding the ethnically Bamar central districts of the country serving as the primary geographical setting of conflict.
 Foreign journalists and visitors require a special travel permit to visit the areas in which Myanmar's civil wars continue.

 In October 2012, the ongoing conflicts in Myanmar included the Kachin conflict, between the Pro-Christian Kachin Independence Army and the government; a civil war between the Rohingya Muslims, and the government and non-government groups in Rakhine State; and a conflict between the Shan, Lahu, and Karen minority groups, and the government in the eastern half of the country.
 In addition, al-Qaeda signalled an intention to become involved in Myanmar.

 Armed conflict between ethnic Chinese rebels and the Myanmar Armed Forces resulted in the Kokang offensive in February 2015.
 The conflict had forced 40,000 to 50,000 civilians to flee their homes and seek shelter on the Chinese side of the border.
 During the incident, the government of China was accused of giving military assistance to the ethnic Chinese rebels.
 Clashes between Burmese troops and local insurgent groups have continued, fuelling tensions between China and Myanmar.

 Period of liberalisation, 2011–2021

 The military-backed Government had promulgated a "Roadmap to Discipline-flourishing Democracy" in 1993, but the process appeared to stall several times, until 2008 when the Government published a new draft national constitution, and organised a (flawed) national referendum which adopted it.
-The new constitution provided for election of a national assembly with powers to appoint a president, while practically ensuring army control at all levels.
+The new constitution provided for the election of a national assembly with the powers to appoint a president, while practically ensuring army control at all levels.